caly-pso/EDA_trafficking_survivors/README.md

 successimportantcriticalinformationalinactive
 bluevioletff69b49cf-->

-Human trafficking can happen anywhere, and predominatly affects children and young adults.
-This is a difficult statistic to track, as getting help to those entraped by human trafficking is difficult, and keeping their information safe once they become surviors is imperative.
+Human trafficking can happen anywhere, and predominantly affects children and young adults.
+This is a difficult statistic to track, as getting help to those entrapped by human trafficking is difficult, and keeping their information safe once they become survivors is imperative.
 The [Counter-Trafficking Data Collaborative](https://www.ctdatacollaborative.org/) has created a international platform where individual organizations are able to upload their tracking data of survivors.
-As this only tracks those who have been able to escape trafficking, we can assume the number of individuales trafficking affects is much larger.
-Using this data however, we can get a glimps of who is affected, and how, leading to better strategies of breaking the cycle as a whole.
+As this only tracks those who have been able to escape trafficking, we can assume the number of individuals trafficking affects is much larger.
+Using this data however, we can get a glimpse of who is affected, and how, leading to better strategies of breaking the cycle as a whole.

 <br>